Insurance for California landscape license contractors

 - Safety

 Both of these are multiple-choice, closed-book exams.
-The California contractor licensing board provides helpful study guides with suggested resources to review before the test:
+While the California contractor licensing board is not affiliated with schools or application preparation courses, it offers helpful study guides with suggested resources to review before the test:

-How much does it cost to get a California landscaping license?
+How much does a California landscaping license cost?

-The California contractor licensing board requires the following fees for landscaping licenses:5
+The California contractor licensing board requires the following fees for landscaping licenses:

 - License application: $450